rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 created, in particular what fields the sample should have for recording sample-specific metadata.
 This ensures that all members of a lab are recording sample data consistently.

+## U

+### Unicode

+A text encoding standard that has become to de facto standard on the Web, with UTF-8 in use for data in transmission and UTF-16 for JavaScript strings.
+Unicode supports essentially every language with a written form and as such is quite complex so that it can capture all of the complexities and idiosyncracies of human language.